kinnala/scikit-fem/docs/index.rst

 This document contains the efforts to improve the user documentation of the project.
-Currently, the main learning resource consists of the :ref:`extended examples <Examples>` that are continuously improved.
+Currently, the main learning resource consists of the examples that are continuously improved.
 In case you have any further questions, do not hesitate to drop in and say hello at our `Gitter chat
 <https://gitter.im/scikit-fem>`_.